zhougroup-uic/zhougroup-uic.github.io/FMAPIq/help.md

 ---

-## Stage 1: Energy Maps
+## Stage 1: Energy Table

-Generates energy maps from a PQR file with partial charges.
+Generates energy table from a PQR file with partial charges.

 ### Inputs